microsoft/online-experimentation-metric-collections/custom/README.md

 1. Instrumentation.
 See sample application [`OpenAI Chat App`](https://github.com/Azure-Samples/openai-chat-app-eval-ab) for example custom event tracking with App Configuration and Azure Monitor OpenTelemetry Distro to ensure events are sent to Log Analytics.

-    * If you use alternative instrumentation, it must send events to Log Analytics `AppEvents` table.
+    * If you use alternative instrumentation, it must send events to Log Analytics `AppEvents`.
 And you must add App Configuration's `TargetingId` as a property for each event, as only events with this attribute are attributable to a Feature Flag variant.
+    * Alternatively, you can send events to other tables, such as `AppTraces`, and then use a custom summary rule to aggregate the events into `AppEvents`.
     * App Configuration's `TrackEvent` (`track_event` in Python) automatically adds the TargetingId.